habi/EAWAG-manuscript/manuscript.md

 ## Materials and Methods {.page_break_before}
 ### Sample procurement and preparation

-The fishes were kept in 75% Ethanol for long-term storage in the EAWAG fish library.
+The fishes were kept in 75% Ethanol for long-term storage in the EAWAG fish collection.
 They were delivered to the Institute of Anatomy for micro-CT imaging sorted into several batches by approximately equal length.

 [TODO]: # (Can we cite a publication regarding the EAWAG fish library?)